anushkajain130/fellowsforabroadmaster/README.md

 ## Key Features Implemented

 - **Student Profile Management**: Comprehensive profiles with academic history, preferences, and goals
-- **University Matching Algorithm**: Real-time matching based on student criteria and university requirements
 - **Application Tracking**: Live status updates for all student applications across multiple universities
-- **Counselor-Student Communication**: Real-time messaging and video call scheduling
-- **Document Management**: Secure upload and verification of transcripts, test scores, and other documents
 - **Deadline Management**: Automatic notifications for application deadlines and required documents
 - **University Database**: Comprehensive, searchable database of international universities and programs
 - **Progress Analytics**: Visual dashboards showing application progress and success rates

+## Key Features which can be Implemented in the future

+- **University Matching Algorithm**: Real-time matching based on student criteria and university requirements
+- **Counselor-Student Communication**: Real-time messaging and video call scheduling
+- **Document Management**: Secure upload and verification of transcripts, test scores, and other documents

 ## Setup & Deployment Instructions